HarrisonHemstreet/TIL-2023/til.md

 TODO:
 TIL:

+RS-7410:
-if I am getting a -1 on the airbill table when I am looking up an airbill number, there's a good chance it's because the system does not know which user the airbill belongs to.
+1. if I am getting a -1 on the airbill table when I am looking up an airbill number, there's a good chance it's because the system does not know which user the airbill belongs to.
 There are systems in place that will eventually assign a user to this airbill
+2. In order to test this, I must first make a shipment on Webship, then take pieces of that data and plug it into one of the rows from Tom's CSV he sent me.
+I will need to do this so that I am replicating the issue as close as possible.